lsrdg/tatoeba-karini/README.md

 # Tatoeba-query

-Open tatoeba.org from the command line.
+Consulting and interacting with tatoeba.org from the command line.

 ## Requirements